-Table S2: Validation exercise (A) and answer key (B) for Chapter 1, Protocol 1,Table 1.3: Assertion of the function of a cancer gene
+Table S2: Validation exercise (A) and answer key (B) for Chapter 1, Protocol 1, Table 1.3: Assertion of the function of a cancer gene

-Validation exercise (A) and answer key (B) allows curators to practice using the protocols in Chapter 1: Protocol 1: Gene curation to assert whether a cancer gene is an oncogene, tumor suppressor, both or neither.
+Validation exercise (A) and answer key (B) allows new SCMT members to practice using the protocols in Chapter 1: Protocol 1: Gene curation to assert whether a cancer gene is an oncogene, tumor suppressor, both or neither.

-(A) · · ·
+(A)

 Gene Applicable Rule(s) Evidence (Comments) ASSERTION (OG/TSG/Both/Neither)

 ALK

 ZFHX3

 FOXP1

-BIRC3

 Gene Applicable Rule(s) Evidence (Comments) ASSERTION (OG/TSG/Both/Neither) ALK OG1: "A gene that can transform cells by increasing the selective growth advantage of the cell in which it resides as demonstrated by the scientific literature in ≥1 study."
-ALK is an RTK; ALK fusions transform cells (PMID: 24060861, 20451371, 24715763, 17625570).
+ALK is an RTK; ALK fusions transform cells (PMID: 24060681, 20451371, 24715763, 17625570).
 Ligand binding to ALK results in activation of downstream signaling including the JAK-STAT, RAS-MAPK, PI3K-mTOR and JUN pathways.
-ALK fusions transform cells (PMID: 24060861, 20451371, 24715763, 17625570); CBioPortal (more amplifications; more point mutations than TMs; hotspots); (PMID: 25079552) (amplifications common) OG ZFHX3 TSG1: "A gene whose partial or complete inactivation by mutation, occurring in either the germline or the genome of a somatic cell, leads to an increased likelihood of cancer development by increasing the selective growth advantage of the cell in which it resides " ZFHX3 conditional knockout mouse develops hyperplasia and prostatic intraepithelial neoplasia (PMID: 24934715).
-Suppression of ZFHX3 in a prostate cell line increases proliferation, while exogenous expression of ZFHX3 decreases soft agar colony formation (PMID: 15750593); More TMs, deletions (cBioPortal, 1/31/20) TS FOXP1 TSGOG-1: "A gene that can transform cells by increasing the selective growth advantage of the cell in which it resides as demonstrated by the scientific literature in ≥1 study." and "A gene whose partial or complete inactivation by mutation, occurring in either the germline or the genome of a somatic cell, leads to an increased likelihood of cancer development by increasing the selective Loss of functional FOXP1 protein is inactivating and likely oncogenic as measured by accelerated androgen-dependent cell proliferation and enhanced cell migration compared to control (PMID: 25329375).
-However, FOXP1 fusions in MALT lymphoma are oncogenic and lead to FOXP1 overexpression (PMID: 31815635).
-Truncating mutations are prevalent in cBioPortal, 28FEB2020; Both
+ALK fusions transform cells (PMID: 24060681, 20451371, 24715763, 17625570); cBioPortal (more amplifications; more point mutations than TMs; hotspots); (PMID: 25079552) (amplifications common) OG ZFHX3 TSG1: "A gene whose partial or complete inactivation by mutation, occurring in either the germline or the genome of a somatic cell, leads to an increased likelihood of cancer development by increasing the selective growth advantage of the cell in which it resides " ZFHX3 conditional knockout mouse develops hyperplasia and prostatic intraepithelial neoplasia (PMID: 24934715).
+Suppression of ZFHX3 in a prostate cell line increases proliferation, while exogenous expression of ZFHX3 decreases soft agar colony formation (PMID: 15750593); More TMs, deletions (cBioPortal, 1/31/20) TS FOXP1 TSGOG-1: "A gene that can transform cells by increasing the selective growth advantage of the cell in which it resides as demonstrated by the scientific literature in ≥1 study." and "A gene whose partial or complete inactivation by mutation, occurring in either the germline or the genome of a somatic cell, leads to an increased Tru likelihood of cancer development by cB increasing the selective growth advantage of the cell in which it resides " -- --